UNC student says she was raped by football player

 Delaney Robinson, a sophomore at the university, told reporters in Raleigh she was assaulted on February 14, and that she has tried for months to have formal charges filed.

-A misdemeanor charge was issued Tuesday against athlete Allen Artis on allegations of sexual battery and assault on a female, according to prosecutors and Robinson's attorney.
+A misdemeanor charge was issued Tuesday against linebacker Allen Artis on allegations of sexual battery and assault on a female, according to prosecutors and Robinson's attorney.

 In North Carolina, anyone can go before a magistrate and swear to criminal acts that happened against them and the magistrate determines if there is enough evidence to go forward.
 Warrants issued this way can only be at the misdemeanor level; felonies must be brought by the DA's office, based on beyond a reasonable doubt standard.